 GSL Pooled Library Submissions

 Normalization is usually done by qPCR quantification, so expect a qPCR fee for each tube containing a library sent to us.
 However, large submissions can be normalized by a MiSeq Nano test run.
 This method incurs a flat fee for the MiSeq Nano lane.
+Please contact the lab (firstname.lastname@example.org) prior to submitting projects for nano pooling.
 Lastly, we can pool based on user provided concentrations, but will charge a small labor fee per sample and will not repeat uneven lanes.

 The GSL is NEVER responsible for failures related to custom sequencing or indexing primers.
 The user is responsible for primer design.
 It is very obvious when a run fails due to an unannealed custom primer.
 Custom primers should be provided to the facility at 100um in 10-20ul aliquots.
 HiSeq4000 can only accommodate R1 custom primers.

 please contact the VC GSL (email@example.com)